feathersui/feathersui-website/docs/as3-starling/cookbook/auto-complete-font-styles.md

 ---
-title: How to change font styles in a AutoComplete component
+title: How to change font styles in a AutoComplete component (Starling version)
 ---

 A [`AutoComplete`](../auto-complete.html) component displays its own text like a `TextInput`, and it has a pop-up list sub-component.
 The pop-up list contains item renderers that typically display some text.
 Both the `AutoComplete` and the item renderers may have different font styles, and we'll look at how to change those outside of the theme.